 Profit Margin & Markup Calculator

-Calculate profit margin, markup, and gross profit per unit from product cost and sale price.
+Calculate profit margin, markup, gross profit, target price, or maximum cost from a product's unit cost and realized selling price.

 Product pricing